Basler Fasnacht: a Carnival Like No Other

 If you go to Basler Fasnacht:

-Hotel prices in Basle during Fasnacht are sky high.
+Hotel prices in Basel during Fasnacht are sky-high.
 Germany and France are close by and you might find more affordable accommodation there.
 Some hotels in Loerrach even offer bus transport to the Morgestraich.

 Shops and banks are closed during Fasnacht.